 Despite this, they quickly moved onto GIMP which was an image editing package and here they started to let their creative juice flow.
 They used the Baskerville Bold font and opted for a green G although this was quickly changed.

 After considering different options, a year later in 1999, they had some assistance with the design.

-Google Logo Evolves Moving On To 1999
+Google Logo Evolves Moving

 As the end of the century was fast approaching, Google started to gain traction and was starting to become the go-to search engine for many internet users.
 It continues to baffle many businesses that want to rank well.